The American Revolution and the New Country: American History, 1755-1790

 The currency, named the Continental, was worthless.
 There was no gold or silver to mint coins.

-With England gone, governments in the separate colonies no longer had any strong reasons to cooperate.
+With England gone, governments in the separate colonies no longer had any strong reasons to cooperate with each other.
+There were border disputes.
+Slavery was an issue.
+Northern states had begun to move against slavery.
+Southern states didn't.

 There was no way to resolve conflicts between states.